 Other foods such as spinach, onion, potato (sweet and normal), and tomatoes are all high in vitamin C and make good additions to salads or main meals.
 If you’re looking for a quick boost of vitamin C, try blending fruits to make a smoothie or prepare cuts of fruit the night before so you can snack on the go.

-Meat, fish, and potatoes are rich sources of vitamin B6 and are an excellent starting point for daily inclusion to your diet.
+Meat, fish, and potatoes are rich sources of vitamin B6.
+These foods are an excellent starting point for daily inclusion to your diet.
 Of the meat and fish, chicken, turkey, pork, tuna, and salmon are thought to have the highest levels of vitamin B6.
 However, there are lots of equally excellent food sources to try: whole grain bread, eggs, whole grain cereals, and milk.

 For alternatives (and to give your meal recipes a real workout), try adding avocado, chickpeas, ricotta cheese, or dried fruit.

 Vitamin E is a fat-soluble nutrient with anti-inflammatory properties.
-It’s also an antioxidant and key player in warding off infection, keeping skin and eyes healthy, and protecting cells from damage.
-A deficiency in vitamin E can cause muscle weakness, impaired reflexes, and vision problems, so it’s advisable to choose foods that can aid vitamin E function.
+It’s also an antioxidant and key player in warding off infection.
+This keeps skin and eyes healthy and protects cells from damage.
+A deficiency in vitamin E can cause muscle weakness, impaired reflexes, and vision problems.
+Therefore, it’s advisable to choose foods that can aid vitamin E function.

 Higher levels of vitamin E are found in vegetable oils (sunflower, rice bran, soybean), nuts and seeds (particularly sunflower seeds, almonds, and peanuts), and leafy greens (such as spinach, swiss chard, and beet greens).

 Alternatively, some fish products such as salmon and cod are a good source of the nutrient.
-Like vitamin C, fruits and vegetables are always a solid choice and contain a high percent of your required daily intake.
+Like vitamin C, fruits and vegetables are always a solid choice.
+They contain a high percent of your required daily intake.

 Reach for kiwifruit, blackberries, dried cranberries, raspberries, raw red pepper, broccoli, asparagus, and butternut squash for high levels of the vitamin.

 Now, more than ever, it is so important to stay healthy.
-Knowing which foods contain essential nutrients, and adding them to your diet is one easy way to contribute to your wellbeing.
+Knowing which foods contain essential nutrients and adding them to your diet is an easy way to be healthy.